knormoyle/rp2040_si5351_wspr/README.md

 **IMPORTANT :** If you already have folders that have same name, you still need to overwrite them.
 Otherwise you get a compile error.

-- Then open the LightAPRS-W-2-pico-balloon.ino file with Arduino IDE and change your settings (Callsign, SSID, comment, etc.)
+- Then open the tracker.ino file with Arduino IDE
 - Click **Verify** (If you get compile errors, check the steps above)

 ### 4. Upload

-- First attach an VHF antenna (at least 50cm monopole wire) to your tracker.
+- First attach a GPS and a HF antenna (at least 50cm monopole wire) to your tracker.
 Radio module may be damaged when not attaching an antenna, since power has nowhere to go.
-- Connect sf-hab.org RP2040 based PicoBalloon Tracker PCB generation 1 board to your computer with a micro USB cable, then you should see a COM port under **Tools->Port** menu item.
+- Connect sf-hab.org RP2040 based PicoBalloon Tracker PCB generation 1 (AG6NS 0.4 with new kbn BOM/CPL files) board to your computer with a micro USB cable, then you should see a COM port under **Tools->Port** menu item.
 Select that port. (e.g. "/dev/cu.usbmodem141101")
 - Click **Upload**
 - If you see an error, you may need to put the tracker board into "Bootloader" mode before uploading:
   - Disconnect the USB cable